What is Contract Manufacturing?

 Step 1: You’ll sign a manufacturing SLA (if it wasn’t included earlier) that outlines volume, cost, and timelines.

-Step 2: The manufacturer creates custom moulds, tools, or dies needed for production.
+Step 2: The manufacturer creates custom molds, tools, or dies needed for production.

 Step 3: A short test run is performed to ensure everything meets quality standards.